erikschlegel/RxBingServices/README.md

 | top | <code>int</code> | 10 | No | Sets the max returned allowable results|20
 | radius | <code>int</code> | 1 | Yes | Spatial data filter radius(in kilometers)|None

+<a name="BingServices.fromResponseToSpatialEntities"></a>
 #### BingServices.fromResponseToSpatialEntities(response)
-Function to convert response to a structured Data Contract array.
+Function to convert a whatsAroundMe response to a structured Data Contract array.
 You can then use Rx.Observable.from to convert the response items to a structured data stream.
 The response data contract depends on the spatial data source you're requesting.
 You can even create your own spatial data source, and customize the geo-tagged schema.
 For more details on creating/publishing your own custom data source or the Microsoft supported public data sources check out https://msdn.microsoft.com/en-us/library/hh478189.aspx

+<a name="BingServices.getEntityTypeDetails"></a>
+#### BingServices.getEntityTypeDetails(entityTypeId)
+Function to translate an spatial data returned entitytypeId to a data structure that's more descriptive and useful.
+This provides a description and icon word for a particular entity type.
+The icon word can be used to customize your own pushpin icon image, when leveraging the Rx-BingMaps visualization component.